kaylah/brady/content/newsletters/index.md

 ## Estimate of the Situation Newsletters

 The newsletters are in PDF format and require installation of a PDF reader.
-A free PDF reader and installation is available from <a href="http://get.adobe.com/reader/" target="_blank">http://get.adobe.com/reader/</a>.
+A free PDF reader and installation is available from <a href="http://get.adobe.com/reader/" target="_blank" rel="nofollow">http://get.adobe.com/reader/</a>.
 Please let us know if you have problems accessing the newsletters by calling (816) 587‐2120 during normal business hours (Central Time).

 ### See Issues of: